50 years ago scientists rejected evolution due to mainframe computer results.

-I wrote most of this blog in 2005 when a minor civil war was being waged in the US.
+I wrote most of this page in 2005 when a minor civil war was being waged in the US.
 The opposing armies were the evolutionary biologists and what are loosely called “creationists” 1 and both sides were steeped in politics.
-The war, at its heart, was about the viability of the theory of evolution as a scientific fact, or was it just a fact absolute?
+The war, at its heart, was about the viability of the theory of evolution as a scientific fact, or was it just called a fact absolute?
 The battlefields were the hearts and minds of students in schools and higher education.
 Darwin’s name was a common subject for indoctrination in the classrooms, the media and in the courtrooms across America.

 Representing those whom the Darwinists called “creationists” was the fledgling science of Intelligent Design or (ID) and the claim of its initiates that life is far too complex to have arisen by accident.
 The biologists claim was that ID is not a science and should not be taught as such.
 They insisted that as ID is allied to creationism and as creationism says that “God did it”, it cannot be science, as no empirical evidence can be derived from the actions of a god.
 The IDers countered that their science does not say, “God did it”.
 Their claim was that they are in the business of intelligent design detection, as opposed to evolution’s accidental approach, that they are pattern finders, like other branches of science.
 However, they admit that their method does have implications that bring their findings into the realm of religion.